CartoDB/Windshaft-cartodb/docs/anonymous_maps.md

 ## Remove

 Anonymous Maps cannot be removed by an API call.
-They will expire after about five minutes but sometimes longer.
+They will expire after about five minutes, or sometimes longer.
 If an Anonymous Map expires and tiles are requested from it, an error will be raised.
 This could happen if a user leaves a map open and after time, returns to the map and attempts to interact with it in a way that requires new tiles (e.g. zoom).
 The client will need to go through the steps of creating the map again to fix the problem.